What is Mindfulness?

 Why Practice Mindfulness?

-Studies have found that practicing Mindfulness can gives you various physical, mental, psychological and social benefits.
+Studies have found that practicing Mindfulness can give you various physical, mental, psychological and social benefits.
 Some of the benefits of Mindfulness are –

-Mindfulness is good for our brain.
-Studies have also found that it helps to increase the density of gray matter in brain which is linked to learning, emotion, empathy and memory power.
+- Mindfulness is good for our brain.
+Studies have also found that it helps to increase the density of gray matter in the brain which is linked to learning, emotion, empathy and memory power.

-Mindfulness increase relationships.
-Studies have suggested that it makes couples more satisfied and happy in their relationship, helps to feel optimistic and stress free and helps to get close with each other.
+- Mindfulness increase relationships.
+Studies have suggested that it makes couples more satisfied and happy in their relationship, helps to feel optimistic and stress-free and helps to get close to each other.

-Mindfulness helps schools.
-There are so many scientific evidence that practice mindfulness in classroom enhance attention and concentration among the students.
+- Mindfulness helps schools.
+There are so many scientific evidence that practice mindfulness in the classroom enhances attention and concentration among the students.

-Mindfulness helps prisoners.
-Studies suggested that mindfulness can minimize aggressiveness, mind disturbance and increase awareness of thoughts among the prisoners.
+- Mindfulness helps prisoners.
+Studies suggested that mindfulness can minimize aggressiveness, mental disturbance and increase awareness of thoughts among the prisoners.

 See More: Jon Kabat-Zinn: The Science of Mindfulness